robinhoodis/example.com/docs/class2/module1/lab05/lab5.rst

 **Results**

-From the Jumpbox use "dig" from the CMD prompt
+From the Jumpbox use "dig" from the CMD prompt.
+The first command below will query 203.0.113.8 for the A record of www.example.com.
+You will then query 203.0.113.8 for www.gslb.example.com.

+.. note::  **Your result may differ from below**

 .. image:: /_static/class2/dns_gslb_site1_widepip_results.png
    :align: left